China's Tianwen-1 Mars probe delivers its first haunting look at the planet

-It's a busy month on Mars.
-Three spacecraft missions are closing in on the red planet.
+February is a busy month on Mars, with three spacecraft missions closing in on the red planet.
 China's Tianwen-1 is one of them, and it already has an eye on its new home in the solar system.
 The Chinese National Space Agency released Tianwen-1's first view of Mars on Friday.

 CNSA described the image as "the first snapshot from the Chinese craft" in a statement, and said it was captured from about 1.4 million miles (2.2 million kilometers) away.
 The stark black and white photo shows Mars against the dark backdrop of space.